DarrenKong/YYImage/README.md

 	* MobileCoreServices
 	* libz
 4. Import `YYImage.h`.
-5. Notice: if you want to support WebP format, you may add `Vendor/WebP.framework`(static library) to your Xcode project.
+5. Notice: if you want to support WebP format, you may add `libwebp`(static library) to your Xcode project.

 FAQ
 ==============